qasar/qasar.github.io/_essay/newqasar.md

-Everyone from Alex Karp to Zoran Mamdani to President Trump operates on this wavelength:
+Everyone from Alex Karp to Zohran Mamdani to President Trump operates on this wavelength: